-It is no exaggeration to say that, should they allure the public, electric bikes (e-bikes) will revolutionise green commuting.
+It is no exaggeration to say that, should they appeal to the public, electric bikes (e-bikes) will revolutionise green commuting.

 The Green Recovery from the Covid-19 pandemic will have to leave petrol and diesel on history’s highways if we are to make any meaningful change to the environment.
 The lack of a feasible alternative for the ⅔ of working adults who pre-lockdown would commute by car has made driving the only common source of CO2 emissions not currently in decline.